 - Partnerships – if more than one person can claim ownership of a business, and all affiliated individuals have signed the appropriate documents, then the business in question is categorized as a partnership.
 Everyone who can claim ownership of the business will have to file taxes for the profits they receive, and each member will need to contribute equally to the financial gains and losses of the business.

 - C Corporations – when an owner (or owners) partner with a corporation, they’ll be listed as a C Corporation.
 This means that the business in question will have shareholders, a board of directors, and management representatives.
 In these circumstances, no one person will submit tax documents.
 Instead, the business will file corporate taxes when tax season comes to an end.
-Startups can grow into C Corporations, but they rarely start as C Corporations.

 - S Corporations – S Corporations have the same authoritative boards as C Corporations.
 However, all financial exchanges that can be attributed to the business are considered the responsibility of the shareholders.
 The shareholders will report their gains and losses on their personal taxes every year.
 Again, startups can become S Corporations, but they don’t start in this category unless there are shareholders affiliated with the company.

 - Limited Liability Corporations – in unique circumstances, a startup owner will choose how she’s taxed and, in turn, how she pays her taxes.